 - your SMP1 form but only if you were refused Statutory Maternity Pay by your employer

-- you may need to give more information about your partner’s self-employed business and what you do if you are applying to Maternity Allowance for 14 weeks
+- you may need to give more information about your partner’s self-employed business and what you do if you are applying for Maternity Allowance for 14 weeks

 For more information contact the Social Security Agency.